 The multipoles and polarizabilities can be obtained in many different ways.
 It is possible to use the molecular properties, however, usually distributed/localized properties are used because of the better convergence of the multipole expansion.
 These are typically centered on all atomic sites in the environment (and sometimes also bond-midpoints), however, the implementation is general in this sense so they can be placed anywhere in space.
-Currently, multipole moments up to fifth order and anisotropic dipole-dipole polarizabilities are supported.
-The multipole moments are expected to be traceless, however, for moments up to and including octopoles the trace will be removed if present.
+Currently, the PE library supports multipole moments up to fifth order and anisotropic dipole-dipole polarizabilities are supported.
+For multipoles up to and including third order (octopoles) the trace will be removed if present.
+Note, that the fourth and fifth order multipole moments are expected to be traceless.
 In case polarizabilities are included it might be necessary to use an exclusion list to ensure that only relevant sites can polarize each other.
 The format of the POTENTIAL.INP file is demonstrated below.

-The PE model is implemented for HF, DFT, MP2 and CC wave functions.
-Singlet linear response may be evaluated at PE-HF and PE-DFT levels of theory for closed- and open-shell systems, and at PE-SOPPA, PE-CC2 and PE-CCSD levels for closed-shell systems.
-In addition, triplet linear response and singlet quadratic response properties are available at the PE-HF and PE-DFT levels for closed-shell systems only.
-In the PE-MP2/SOPPA models the environment response is taken into account at the HF/RPA level (see Ref.
-[8] for details).
-Note, that the current implementation does not support point-group symmetry, London atomic orbitals or analytical molecular gradients and Hessians.
+The PE model is implemented for HF, DFT, MP2, MCSCF and CC wave functions.
+Singlet linear response may be evaluated at PE-HF and PE-DFT levels of theory for closed-and open-shell systems, and at PE-SOPPA, PE-MCSCF, PE-CC2 and PE-CCSD levels for closed-shell systems.
+Furthermore, the PE library has been coupled with the complex polarization propagator (CPP) module to allow damped linear response properties at PE-HF and PE-DFT levels of theory for closed- and open-shell systems [119].
+Triplet linear response properties are available at the PE-HF and PE-DFT levels for closed-shell systems only.
+Magnetic linear response properties using London atomic orbitals (LAOs) are also available.
+Singlet quadratic response properties can be calculated at PE-HF and PE-DFT levels for closed-shell systems.
+In the PE-MP2/SOPPA models, the environment response is taken into account at the HF/RPA level (see Ref.
+[115] for details).
+Note, that the current implementation does not support point-group symmetry or analytical molecular gradients and Hessians.
 Furthermore, PE-CC uses an older implementation with different input format which is briefly described in Sec.
-16.2.
-Note, that in the next release, PE-CC will use the more general and efficient PE library implementation.
+15.2.
+Note, that in a future release, PE-CC will use the more general and efficient PE library implementation.)

-The following input description is relevant only for PE-HF, PE-DFT and PE-MP2/SOPPA.
-The PE-CC input is described in subsection 16.2.
+The following input description is relevant only for PE-HF, PE-DFT, PE-MP2/SOPPA and PE-MCSCF.
+The PE-CC input is described in subsection 15.2.
 To include environment effects using the PE model it is necessary to define the core and environment part of the system: the MOLECULE.INP file specifies the core molecular system and the POTENTIAL.INP file, which contains the embedding potential, defines the environment.
 Moreover, additional keywords are needed in the DALTON.INP input file to activate the PE model.
 To use default options it is only necessary to include .PEQM in the DALTON section.
 All other specifications of wave function, properties etc. are unchanged and thus follow the input described in other chapters.
 For example, to calculate the PE-HF wave function the following input can be used: